 The State enjoys a “margin of appreciation” in assessing how far it is justified to treat people differently on grounds of disability, or (more often) to treat significantly different situations in the same way.
 The margin of appreciation means basically the State’s ‘range of discretion’ in deciding what is justified – or how robustly can the court assess justification?
 The scope of this margin will vary according to the circumstances.

 However there is considerable uncertainty on how robustly the courts can test justification under Article 14.
+A further Supreme Court decision is probably required, at least on welfare benefits.
 In summary:

 - There are decisions especially from the UK Supreme Court saying that at least in welfare benefit cases the test is whether the justification is “manifestly without reasonable foundation” (known as MWRF to its friends).